 Introduce yourself to coaches… via email, express interest in their programs, provide website & film, follow coaches on Twitter & Facebook.
 In other words, continue doing all the things you should have been doing prior to your junior year.
 Even though coaches cannot reciprocate interest until September 1 of your junior year, you are forcing them to start a file on you.
 You are prompting them to begin the EVALUATION process.
 This is how you throw your hat in the ring.
 This is how you build your brand before the flood gates open on September 1.
-It’s like getting in line before the next iPhone release or buying tickets today fo a concert 6 months from now.
-Get in line right now if you want to be called by college coaches when your junior year begins.
+It’s like getting in line before the next iPhone release or buying tickets today for a concert 6 months from now.
+Get in line right now if you want to be called by college coaches on September 1.

 Continue emailing coaches with updates/touches every 60 days.
 Again, you know coaches aren’t allowed to have any “recruiting contact” with you prior to Sept.
 1 of your junior year, and you should communicate that with coaches each time you engage them with a new touch.
 In fact, you can now expect them NOT to reply!
 The point of the 60-day follow-up emails is NOT to get a reply; it’s to build your brand.
 It’s to make a name for yourself and get on radars so that when Sept.
 1 does arrive, you will position yourself at the top of many coaches’ recruiting boards.